fenichelar/fenichelar.github.io/about.md

 permalink: /about/
 ---

+I am a rapid prototyper with mechanical, electrical, and programming experience.
+My passion is automation and robotics.
+I also have substantial experience with web development.
 I am a student at Georgia Institute of Technology in the Honors Program.
-I am pursuing a Bachelor of Science in Mechanical Engineering and a Bachelor of Science in Computer Science concentrating in Intelligence and Devices.
-My passion is automation and robotics and I hope to use the skills I obtain from both degrees to turn science fiction into reality.
+I am double majoring in Mechanical Engineering and Computer Science concentrating in Intelligence and Devices.

 ### More